Taha-Sanawad-wala/CPI_TUTORIAL/Gather vs Join/README.md

 📝 Content Modifier – Declares a number range in the exchange property for later use.

-🔄 JSON → XML Converter – Converts incoming JSON (GSYNC format) into XML.
+🔄 JSON → XML Converter – Converts incoming JSON into XML.

 🛣️ Router – Routes messages based on header conditions into three different paths: